-[Docket No. AMS-FV-07-0119; FV07-930-3 PR]
+[Doc.
+No. AMS-FV-08-0089; FV09-930-1 FR]

-Tart Cherries Grown in the States of Michigan, et al.; Final Free and Restricted Percentages for the 2007- 2008 Crop Year for Tart Cherries
+Tart Cherries Grown in the States of Michigan, et al.; Final Free and Restricted Percentages for the 2008-2009 Crop Year for Tart Cherries

-AGENCY: Agricultural Marketing Service, USDA.
+AGENCY: Agricultural Marketing Service,

+USDA.

-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: This proposed rule invites comments on the establishment of final free and restricted percentages for 2007-08 crop year tart cherries covered under the Federal marketing order regulating tart cherries grown in seven states (order).
-The percentages are 57 percent free and 43 percent restricted and will establish the proportion of cherries from the 2007 crop which may be handled in commercial outlets.
+SUMMARY: This rule establishes final free and restricted percentages for the 2008-2009 crop year tart cherries covered under the Federal marketing order regulating tart cherries grown in seven States (order).
+The percentages are 73 percent free and 27 percent restricted and will establish the proportion of cherries from the 2008 crop which may be handled in commercial outlets.
 The percentages are intended to stabilize supplies and prices, and strengthen market conditions.
-The percentages were recommended by the Cherry Industry Administrative Board (Board), the body that locally administers the order.
-The order regulates the handling of tart cherries grown in the States of Michigan, New York, Pennsylvania, Oregon, Utah, Washington, and Wisconsin.
+The percentages were recommended by the Cherry Industry Administrative Board (Board), the body that locally administers the marketing order.
+The order regulates the handling of tart cherries grown in the States of Michigan, New York, Pennsylvania, Öregon, Utah, Washington, and Wisconsin.